xlladdins/xll_registry/README.md

 that are analogous to directories.
 Keys have a case insensitve string name and associated security attributes for reading (`r`) and writing (`w`) _values_ the key contains, and searching into _subkeys_ (`x`).
+Keys also keep track of the last time they were modified and _volatile_ keys are deleted when the process that created the key terminates.
-The type `HKEY` represents the 'directory'.
+The type `HKEY` represents the 'directory' containing its subkeys and values.

 Keys contain _values_ that are like files with restricted content type.
 Values have case insensitive strings names and their associated content type.